Jeffrey Epstein: Tesla (2018)

-Epstein installed concealed cameras in numerous places on his properties to allegedly record sexual activity with underage girls by prominent people for criminal purposes such as blackmail.
+Video, photo and email archives

+Multiple well-placed sources told Vicky Ward that Epstein lacked a moral compass, and decided to compromise influential people "by recording them doing things they wouldn't want made public."

 Ghislaine Maxwell, Epstein's long-term girlfriend and companion, told a friend that Epstein's private island in the Virgin Islands was completely wired for video and the friend believed that Maxwell and Epstein were videotaping everyone on the island as an insurance policy.
-When police raided his Palm Beach residence in 2006, two hidden pinhole cameras were discovered in his home.
+When police raided his Palm Beach residence in 2006, two hidden cameras were discovered in his home.
 It was also reported that Epstein's mansion in New York was wired extensively with a video surveillance system.

-Maria Farmer, an artist who worked for Epstein in 1996, noted that Epstein showed her a media room in the New York mansion where there were individuals monitoring the pinhole cameras throughout the house.
+Maria Farmer, an artist who worked for Epstein in 1996, noted that Epstein showed her a media room in the New York mansion where there were people monitoring the pinhole cameras throughout the house.
 The media room was accessed through a hidden door.
 She stated that in the media room "there were men sitting here.
 And I looked on the cameras, and I saw toilet, toilet, bed, bed, toilet, bed."
 She added that "It was very obvious that they were, like, monitoring private moments."

 Epstein allegedly "lent" girls to powerful people to ingratiate himself with them and also to gain possible blackmail information.
-According to the Department of Justice, he kept compact discs locked in his safe in his New York mansion with handwritten labels that included the description: "young [name] + [name]".
+According to the Department of Justice, he kept compact discs locked in his safe in his New York mansion with handwritten labels that included the description: "young [name] + [name]."

 Epstein implied that he had blackmail material when he told a New York Times reporter in 2018, off the record, that he had dirt on powerful people, including information about their sexual proclivities and recreational drug use.

+In August 2025, author Michael Wolff remarked that Epstein's email archives, which were seized when the FBI raided Herbert Strauss house and took possession of his computers, are likely to incriminate others.

+Audio recordings

+In 2003, Bloomberg journalist David Bank spoke on Little St. James with Epstein in a 5-hour long interview, which Bank left unpublished prior to Epstein's death.

+In 2017, Epstein spoke in interviews, over the course of more than one hundred hours, with journalist Michael Wolff, which began to be released in November 2024, as part of Wolff's Fire and Fury podcast.